 Construction Underway at New Teck Emergency Department – Ushering in a New Era for Royal Inland Hospital

-/EIN News/ -- KAMLOOPS, British Columbia, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Royal Inland Hospital Foundation and Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) are joining today to celebrate the beginning of construction of the new Teck Emergency Department at Royal Inland Hospital (RIH).
-Teck contributed $2.5 million towards the hospital’s new emergency department which will feature the installation of innovative antimicrobial copper surfaces and equipment to help protect patients and health care workers.
+KAMLOOPS, British Columbia, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Royal Inland Hospital Foundation and Teck Resources Limited TECKTECK ("Teck") are joining today to celebrate the beginning of construction of the new Teck Emergency Department at Royal Inland Hospital (RIH).
+Teck contributed $2.5 million towards the hospital's new emergency department which will feature the installation of innovative antimicrobial copper surfaces and equipment to help protect patients and health care workers.

 The Teck Emergency Department ushers in a new era for RIH, with renovations scheduled to be complete in 2026.
 When finished, the department will offer expanded care and enhanced patient outcomes in one of the busiest emergency/trauma centres in British Columbia's interior region.
 The facility upgrades will result in reduced wait times for access to treatment for people when they need it most.
 Teck's donation will also facilitate innovation within the department, including antimicrobial copper surfaces and equipment that reduce the spread of infectious disease.